We're obsessed with providing the best online custom framing experience for your artwork and photos.

 58" x 42.5" photos framed by Level for an Unsplash event at Apple last summer.

 Framing Oversize Artwork

-We've created this limitation because framing above that size requires a bit of extra attention, so we ask that you please fill out this form, or reach out to us directly via chat (lower right-hand corner) or at email@example.com to provide some details.
+We've created this limitation because extra large picture frames require a bit of extra attention, so we ask that you please fill out this form, or reach out to us directly via chat (lower right-hand corner) or at firstname.lastname@example.org to provide some details.

-When framing an oversize piece, we recommend a wider frame profile to maintain visual balance, and to give the frame some extra strength and rigidity.
-Our rule of thumb is that for artwork over 30" x 40", you'll want to use a profile at least 1.25" wide, and once your artwork exceeds 36" x 48", bump that to at least 1.5" wide.
+When framing an extra large or oversize piece, we recommend a wider frame profile to maintain visual balance, and to give the frame some extra strength and rigidity.
+Our rule of thumb is that for artwork over 30" x 40", you'll want to use a profile at least 1.25" wide, and once your artwork exceeds 36" x 48", bump that to at least 1.5" width.

 For artwork on canvas, we can stretch it for you on 0.75" bars or 1.5" bars, and send it back as a Museum Wrap or with the frame of your choice.

 Large framed prints will have extra surface area, so the glaze you choose is important.
 Our UV-protective option will block over 99% of UV rays that can fade paper-based artwork.
 We also have a Non-glare glaze that offers UV protection on oversize picture and poster frames and will diffuse the light to reduce reflections from surrounding light sources.
 If you are looking for the absolute top technology for large frames, you can opt for Museum Optium Plexi, which is virtually invisible, anti-reflective, anti-static and scratch resistant.
 Check out our guide to picture frame glazes to learn more.